 From the above analysis, it can be concluded that the commutative law merely plays a role in the automated process.
 The key to distinguish between the automated process and the manual process is not to focus on the involvement of anyone but to analyze the intermediate results of business activities, which further needs to be observed during the execution of the process.
 In other words, any process that needs to read and check intermediate results is a manual process.
 The commutative law is an important basic law of S++.
 To make the business activities conform to the commutative law, the observation of the intermediate results of the business process should be eliminated completely.
 In fact, the unavoidable observations are caused by technical reasons in most of the real-world sequential processes.
 However, these observations are unnecessary in the virtual computer world.

-Give an example to illustrate how to eliminate observations in the software, such as the business activity of playing sports in the gym.
+The following example illustrates how to eliminate observations in the software, such as the business activity of playing sports in the gym.
 This business activity can be simplified into two quantum services; “Payment and Play”.
 In reality, some implementations require to pay first.
 This is because some business activities cannot be reversed.
 If you allow playing first without payment, then you may experience a loss in certain circumstances because of the inability to pay.
 In this case, it can be understood that technical means limit business activities.
 If certain technical means can reverse business activities to the initial state, then there is no need to consider whether the two business activities of paying and playing are in order.
 Fortunately, in the virtual world, almost all behaviors are reversible.
 All the business activities are nothing more than changes in the data on the storage medium in the computer so that most of the observations and detections that require intermediate results can be eliminated.

 Quantum entanglement [3]: quantum superposition is the basis of quantum entanglement in S++.
 When participants take part in a business scenario together, all participants have aroused the entanglement from a quantum perspective to understand.
 If entanglement can be achieved, at the moment when any participant in the scene makes the changes, then all participants can also be able to change synchronously, which is impossible with the current technical means.
 In S++ implementation, the process of quantum entanglement in the physical world can be simulated by executing all quantum services in the parallel scenes.